-Via WIre support of this service includes the installation and use of the software required for using the Streaming Software service.
-Support of individual applications will be serviced by the licence provider (for example, Microsoft Office 2007 support queries will be managed by Microsoft).
+Via Wire’s support of this service includes the installation and use of the software required for using the service as detailed in the license purchased.
+Support of individual applications will be serviced by the licence provider (for example, Microsoft Office 365 support queries will be managed by Microsoft).

 Cancellation and refunds